-Well Water Finders has conducted water location surveys, oil and gas surveys, and even determined the location and depth of caves!
+Well Water Finders has conducted water location surveys for individual landowners, commercial development, golf courses, vineyards, and even determined the location and depth of caves!
 Here are some examples of our work and the goals of the projects.

 Concho County, Texas - Well owner in this high-drought county had a low-yielding well and needed to determine if there was an alternate location on his land for a new, higher-yielding well.
 We were able to determine the real opportunity for a higher volume well was to deepen the existing well by 60 feet, saving him the cost to install a new well.

 Hays County, Texas: Assisted property owners to determine the best site for a residential water well.
 Identified bands of water between 600-800 ft for their new home.

 Hill County, Texas: Developer needed a high volume of water to support commercial buildings.
 We determined a robust aquifer at 1,000 ft. which would be suitable for his commercial needs.

 Hill County, Texas: Helped realtor confirm that water was present on a tract of land for prospective purchaser.
 We confirmed water was available beginning at less than 500 ft.

 Knox County, Texas: Helped rancher determine the best location for a water well to supply a stock tank.
 We were able to indicate the exact locations and depth for the most robust opportunities for an ag use well, beginning at 50 ft.